SRON-Earth/Balsa/Documentation/Manual.md

 N.B. version requirements for both the C++ standard and the CMake build system are checked by the CMake build files.

-In addition, the following optional prerequisites apply:
+The following optional prerequisites apply:

 * To use the optional *classifiert* utility, Python 3 is required.
 * For command-line builds on Windows (recommended), Microsoft's 'NMake' utility is recommended.
+* A Markdown viewer or Markdown-to-HTML conversion tool is recommended for reading this manual.

 ### Installation